hikerpig/pintora/website/docs/advanced/write-a-custom-diagram.md

 export default parser
 ```

+### Advanced: Using nearley.js to generate parser

-Pintora itself uses nearley.js as parser generator, and has some common grammar rules (like the `@param` and `@config` directive), we will write another tutorial about it in the future.
+Pintora's built-in diagrams use nearley.js as parser generator, and has some common grammar rules (such as the `@param` and `@config` directives), we will write another tutorial about it in the future.

+The latest version of [pintora-diagram-pie-chart](https://github.com/hikerpig/pintora-diagram-pie-chart/blob/master/src/parser/pieChart.ne) uses a forked version of [nearley](https://github.com/hikerpig/nearley) to generate the parser.

 ## The artist